dvk65/inland-flooding/REPORT.md

 **_Insight_**
 - The first column provides a summary of the attributes in the high-water levels, along with the count of unique values for each.
 The data covers 25 flood events across 6 New England states.
 - The second column highlights the top 3 flood events, with `2023-12` leading significantly with 64 observations, followed by `2023-07` with 27 and `2024-01` with 18.
+These top 3 events account for the majority of the total observations, indicating an uneven distribution across all events.
 - The third column shows the top 3 states by observation count, with Connecticut at the top (57), closely followed by Vermont (56) and Maine (40).
+These 3 states are the most affected, collectively representing more than half of the total observations.
 - Compared to the 889 flood event observations discussed in Section 3.1, this dataset has a relatively lower count of observations.
 - Visualization techniques like countplots and maps are used to better understand the distribution of high-water levels across states and events.